I’m a couple of weeks into eating Paleo and I am feeling Fab.U.Lous.

-My body feels cleansed and light, I have more energy, and my skin looks brighter too.
+My body feels cleansed and light and I feel energised.
+My skin looks brighter.
 When I started I wondered if I would be able to stick to a Paleo lifestyle, but now I’ve started, I don’t want to give it up.

 Live and Learn

-I tried Paleo once before, about a year ago.
-I didn’t really tell anyone which was a bit daft.
+I tried Paleo once before, about a year ago but didn’t really tell anyone, which was a bit daft.
 I lasted a good month before bits of bread and cheese started finding their way into my mouth.
 The thing that triggered the end of Paleo then was my running.
 I found I didn’t have enough fuel in the tank and concluded I needed carbs to help me on longer runs.
-I didn’t really plan my meals either and found it hard to be inventive and inspiring in the kitchen.
-Basically I got bored making and eating the same stuff so I gave up.
+I didn’t really plan my meals either and found it hard to be inventive and inspiring.
+Basically, I got bored so I gave up.

 So Far, So Good…

-I don’t know how much weight I have lost, I don’t own scales.
+I don’t know how much weight I have lost; I don’t own scales.
 I’m trying not to pay too much attention to my size or actual weight loss.
 Instead I am focusing more on how I feel because that’s more important.
-When I reflect on this, I am kind of amazed how making some changes to what I eat has made me feel this good.
+When I reflect on this, I’m kind of amazed how making some changes to what I eat has made me feel this good.

 *Most of the time